openstack-exporter/openstack-exporter/README.md

 The neutron/nova metrics contains the *_state metrics, which are separated by service/agent name.

+Please note that by convention resources metrics such as memory or storage are returned in bytes.

 Name     | Sample Labels | Sample Value | Description
 ---------|---------------|--------------|------------
 openstack_neutron_agent_state|adminState="up",hostname="compute-01",region="RegionOne",service="neutron-dhcp-agent"|1 or 0 (bool)